ninjablocks/developer-docs/source/apireference/service/driver.rst

 **Return Value**

-numberThe actual number of seconds the driver will be in pairing mode for.
+number The actual number of seconds the driver will be in pairing mode for.

 .. _apireference_service_driver_methods_stop: